bvalosek/github-inventions/README.md

 ## Usage

-Provide the following environment variables:
+Provide the following environment variables (e.g. in a `.env` file):

 ```
 TOKEN=123-yourgithubtoken-123